Willabor/SAAS-SalesSight/replit.md

 # Overview

 This is an Excel Sales Data Processor application built as a full-stack web application.
-The system allows users to upload Excel files containing item lists and sales transaction data, processes them, and provides a dashboard with analytics and statistics.
-The application features file upload capabilities, data visualization, and real-time progress tracking for data processing operations.
+The system allows users to upload Excel files containing item lists, sales transaction data, and receiving history from QuickBooks.
+The application processes these files and provides a dashboard with analytics and statistics.
+Key features include file upload capabilities, data visualization, multi-step processing workflows, and real-time progress tracking.

+The system now includes three major workflows:
+1. **Item List Management**: Upload and manage product inventory data
+2. **Sales Data Processing**: Process sales transactions with duplicate detection
+3. **Receiving History** (NEW): Process QuickBooks receiving vouchers with format & consolidate, flatten operations, voucher viewer with search capabilities, and automatic handling of QuickBooks calculation bugs and reversals

 # User Preferences